makesmatheasy/makesmatheasy/CONTRIBUTING.md

 Hi there!
 We're thrilled that you would like to contribute to this project.
 Your contribution is essential for keeping it great.

+If you are a participant of GSSOC'21 and interested in this Project.
+Kindly Join the [Discord Server](https://discord.gg/3BrekSZV5H) for Discussions. (only GSSOC'21 participants)

 ## Issues and PRs

 If you have suggestions for how this project could be improved, or want to report a bug, **open an issue!** We love every contribution.
 If you have questions, too, we love to hear them.